 We make podcasts because we think older people in this area have unique insights about the world changing around us – and there is no point keeping it to ourselves.

 Keep scrolling down!
-The most recent published episodes are below (and there are usually 2 or 3 waiting to be published).
+The most recent published episodes are below (and there are usually 3 or 4 in post-production, waiting to be published).

 Miss Kakande brings her talk show to Whitmore Community Centre.

 The voices belong to: Andreas, Irene, Janette, Mark, Marylin, Megan, Mimi, Miss Kakande, Sallie.

 Nicky Branch, energy advisor at SHINE, is talking to Hackney elders about the range of free energy-related services available to disadvantaged Hackney residents.

 The voices belong to: Bob, Marylin, Megan, Mimi, Nicky, Sallie and Sheila.
 Five other people were part of the discussion, but are not heard on this episode.

 About Hackney Shine

 Hackney SHINE energy advice has been set up to help residents keep well and warm throughout the year and avoid cold-related conditions during winter and anxiety over paying the fuel bills, which can lead to ill health, extra visits to the GP and hospital admissions.